 - 1 comfy shirt or sweatshirt for around the house or hotel

-If you’re wondering the secret for how to pack for a week-long trip… here it comes.
+If you’re wondering the secret to how to pack for a week-long trip… here it comes.
 Find a color palette and stick with it.
 I love solid blues, whites, tans, and black, with a pop of pattern or color.
 Everything I pack can be mixed or matched together, making it easy to look polished if I want to switch up my outfits.
+I do the same for my significant other and children.
+This ensures we can mix and match anything in the suitcase and we’ll still look put together… not like we’re living out of a suitcase.
+Even though we are.

 Do you really need three sets of pajamas?
 Nope.
 One (maybe two) is plenty.
 Do you need a new pair of socks every day or can you plan on wearing one pair for two days?
 How many bras do you really need?
 Would one work for every outfit?
 While I know this isn’t how you would dress back home, you’re traveling so it’s okay to wear your socks a little more than usual.
 (It’ll be our secret.)